 - And many more

-Work with a Scranton criminal defense law firm that is committed to protecting you and your future against any charge you may face — a firm like Kalinoski Law Offices P.C.
+Work with a Scranton criminal defense law firm that is committed to protecting you and your future against any charge you may face — a firm like Kalinoski Law Offices.
 Call (570) 207-4000 or use our contact form today to schedule an appointment and discuss your case during a free consultation.